 In closing again, firefighters don’t do “it” for the recognition.
 Yes they are proud of what they do, but don’t try to give them medals or accolades.
 They’ll just tell you they were doing their job.
 They have a passion for serving others and are not looking for rewards.
 Maybe just decent tools, equipment, and protective clothing to do their jobs.
 The training that keeps them prepared to take care of you and your family and the staffing they need in order to make that happen, and once in a while the secure feeling of knowing that they’ll be able to continue volunteering in your community or working in that firehouse, without the fear of cuts or closings.
 They won’t ask for laser beams, fancy titles, or for a “room with a view.”
 To be honest they already have the best view in the house.
 It’s from the firehouse down the block from your home.
 The one that allows them the privilege and honor of serving you and your family.
 You see, I am your firefighter and we will always be there for you!

-RICK LASKY, a 34-year veteran of the fire service, retired as chief of the Lewisville (TX) Fire Department in 2011, after serving there for 12 years.
+RICK LASKY is a 34-year fire service veteran.
+He retired as a chief for the Lewisville (TX) Fire Department in 2011 after serving there for 12 years.
 He began his fire service career as a firefighter in the suburbs on the southwest side of Chicago.
 While in Illinois, he received the 1996 International Society of Fire Service Instructors “Innovator of the Year” award for his part in developing the “Saving Our Own” program.
 He served as the co-lead instructor for the H.O.T.
 Firefighter Survival program at FDIC for more than 10 years, is a long-standing editorial advisory board member for Fire Engineering magazine and also serves on the FDIC advisory board.
-He is the author of Pride and Ownership–A Firefighter’s Love of the Job (Fire Engineering) and is the co-host for the Fire Engineering Talk Radio show “The Command Post.”
-He has an AAS degree in fire science from Columbia Southern University and was selected as the CSU 2012 Distance Education and Training Council (DETC) Outstanding Graduate.
+He is the author of Pride and Ownership—A Firefighter’s Love of the Job (Fire Engineering) and is the co-host for the Fire Engineering Talk Radio show “The Command Post.”
+He has an AAS degree in fire science from Columbia Southern University (CSU) and was selected as the CSU 2012 Distance Education and Training Council Outstanding Graduate.